Translated by MATCHA

 Ueno - Travel Guide And Top 10 Places To Visit

-Ueno is a well-known neighborhood in Tokyo with many sightseeing spots, museums, and exciting things to do.
-This travel guide introduces Ueno and suggests 10 exciting places to visit in this historically-rich yet modern town.
+Ueno is a well-known sightseeing area in Tokyo with museums, a beautiful park famous as a cherry blossom spot, and other exciting things to do.
+This travel guide introduces Ueno and 10 places to visit in this historically-rich yet modern town.

 Written by Yuki ISHIBASHI